Southeast Leatherfest: History

+Lady Catherine G. has worked in various capacities on the event since the 90's and produced SELF since 2004.
+She has led the organization to expand its educational and social offerings.
+SELF, as of 2023, offers 200+ educational and social opportunities over four days.
+SELF is attended by 850+ persons a year and growing.

 SELF started mini-grant program in 2007 which is a new program to invest regional money into local groups by funding speakers and educators to be brought to local communities that might not be able to afford it otherwise.
 This program was closed in 2011.

 SELF has been nominated for "Pantheon of Leather Large Event of the Year" in (2005 - 2007) which means that this event has stood out from the other 100 events though independent peer review to be noted as one of five events that has been providing outstanding community service.

 In 2014, SELF was the first leather contest in the country where a portion of each title contest was digital voting by the weekend participants.
+This continues to this day.

 SELF has been reviewed and has supported the Leather Archives and Museum, a library/museum/archives pertaining to Leather sub culture, fetishism, Sadomasochism, and alternative sexual practices.
 The geographic collection scope is worldwide and includes all sexual orientations and genders.
 SouthEast LeatherFest is owned and produced by Catherine Gross.
 It is administered by a board of volunteers annually.